kenjyoung/MinAtar/README.md

 ```bash
 INSTALL_GYM_WRAPPER=1 pip install .
 ```
 This will additionally install a package called gym_minatar, which when imported will register the following gym environments corresponding to the associated MinAtar game: Asterix-MinAtar-v0, Breakout-MinAtar-v0, Freeway-MinAtar-v0, Seaquest-MinAtar-v0, SpaceInvaders-MinAtar-v0.
+An additional version of each game which uses the minimal action set for the game (as opposed to all 6 actions, some of which are equivalent to no-op depending on the game), for this version, simply replace v0 above with v1.
+Note that the results included in this repo and the associated paper use the full action set of 6 actions.

 ## Visualizing the Environments
 We provide 2 ways to visualize a MinAtar environment.